kunlyy/easypoi/README.md

 --------------------------
 1. exquisite design, easy to use
 2. interface rich, easy to expand
-3., default values are many, write, less, do, more 4.AbstractView support, web export can be simple and clear
+3. default values are many, write, less, do, more
+4. AbstractView support, web export can be simple and clear
 ---------------------------
 Several entry tool classes for EasyPoi
 ---------------------------
-1.ExcelExportUtil Excel export (
-General export, template export)
+1. ExcelExportUtil Excel export (General export, template export)
-2.ExcelImportUtil Excel import
+2. ExcelImportUtil Excel import
-3.WordExportUtil Word export (support only docx, Doc version POI exist picture of bug, do not support)
+3. WordExportUtil Word export (support only docx, Doc version POI exist picture of bug, do not support)
 ---------------------------
 About Excel export XLS and XLSX distinction
 ---------------------------